cauepradoenglish/freecodecamp/responsive-web-design/README.md

 - How to structure an HTML document from top to bottom
 - The importance of properly closing all tags (like `<html>`, which I initially forgot)
 - How to create semantic sections like `<header>`, `<main>`, and `<footer>`
-- How to link styles and format text using basic CSS